kendraio/google-sheets-api-proxy/README.md

 # Google Sheets API Proxy

-Convert a Google Docs Spreadsheet into an API for development or testing purposes.
+Convert a Google Drive Spreadsheet into an API for development or testing purposes.

 ## Usage